 I qualified as a Chartered Accountant with one of the big four accountancy firms in 1990, before working as an audit manager at a firm that specialised in property.

-I turned my focus to business recovery, and in 1995 qualified as an Insolvency Practitioner.
+After a short secondment to another firm, I discovered the exciting world of business recovery, and in 1995 qualified as an Insolvency Practitioner.
 I joined Menzies in 2015 as part of the merger with Harris Lipman.

 I have a detailed knowledge of dealing with the full spectrum of both corporate and personal insolvency appointments, including trading administrations, voluntary arrangements, liquidations, bankruptcy, Law of Property Act (LPA), fixed charge and other receiverships.

-I have built up extensive experience across a variety of sectors including, but not limited to, property, retail and international.
+I have built up extensive experience across a variety of sectors including, but not limited to, property, retail, technology and international.
 I also focus on the more complex insolvency assignments which require an element of forensic and cross-border investigations.

 My first job